 Think of this as your “elevator speech” written out.
 It is a current reflection of what this profile is meant to represent and what you are trying to achieve within LinkedIn and your professional path.
 Usually you would describe your current career status, show your motivations, describe your skills and their experience level, and expand on your career objectives.
 If you are looking for work, this may be a section focused on highlighting your summary of qualifications for engineering positions.
 If you are employed and looking to network this would be a great area to describe your motivations for professional networking and highlight the resources and skills you can provide to a professional partnership.
 Whatever you write, your language should be positive and forward looking – employers want to hire, and people want to connect with, positive people.

-You should write out descriptive phrases that, similar to your engineering resume, use action verb-technical jargon-results oriented language.
-But, one of the huge advantages of LinkedIn is the opportunity to add pictures, videos, diagrams as a supplement with your well-written resume quality experiences.
-These might include project schematics, layouts, flowcharts, sections of code, finished products, or detailed feedback from your teammates or professor concerning your project management contributions.
+You should write out descriptive phrases that are similar to your engineering resume, utilizing action verbs, technical jargon, and results-oriented language.
+One of the huge advantages of LinkedIn is the opportunity to add pictures, videos, and diagrams as a supplement to your well-written resume quality experiences.
+These might include project schematics, layouts, flowcharts, sections of code, finished products, or detailed feedback from your teammates or professors concerning your project management contributions.
 The ability to visually demonstrate the impact of your work or leadership could provide an advantage over other job seekers.